faq.hero_sub

 "Hybrid and online learning means less preparation for a hands-on healthcare career."

 Our hybrid model is intentionally designed to maximize both flexibility and clinical readiness.
-Technology handles the knowledge-delivery efficiently — freeing up in-person time for hands-on skills labs, clinical rotations, and externship hours.
-Bay Area students complete all hands-on clinical hours through our collaborative partner, Bay Area Occupational Medicine Group.
+Technology handles the knowledge-delivery efficiently β freeing up in-person time for hands-on skills labs, clinical rotations, and externship hours.
+Bay Area students complete a 2-day expedited in-person lab orientation and a 180-hour clinical externship through our collaborative partner, Bay Area Occupational Medicine Group.
 Outcomes-based learning means students advance when they demonstrate mastery, not just when a calendar says so.

 "Smaller training centers don't have the employer connections that big schools do."